Back to all posts

 Prioritize projects and resources

-When it comes to resource planning for multiple projects, there are several ways you help your project managers balance their resources better:
+When it comes to resource planning for multiple projects, a few practices help project managers and resource managers work more effectively together:

 • Monitor and be ready to adapt.
-Monitoring resource utilization alongside project progress will allow you to spot bottlenecks and resource conflicts before they occur.
+Tracking resource utilization alongside project progress helps you spot bottlenecks and resource conflicts early.
 An easy way to do this is with real-time visual overviews of each project’s schedule.

 • Support open, positive communication.
-Even with the best planning, conflicts can still occur.
-Supporting open and positive communication between yourself and the project managers encourages a culture of flexibility while reducing the risk of finger-pointing.
+Even with good planning, conflicts will happen.
+Clear, respectful communication between resource managers, project teams, and stakeholders encourages a culture of flexibility while reducing the risk of finger-pointing.
 You’re all part of the same team, so it’s critical to find ways to work together to deliver successful outcomes, even when times get tough.

 Once you’ve identified which projects best serve the organization’s strategy, you can prioritize their importance, and allocate resources accordingly – matching high-priority projects with the right talent.
-And, perhaps just as importantly, you can push back on projects that simply aren’t as important as people think.
+And, perhaps just as importantly, you can push back on projects that don’t justify the trade-offs.

 Host regular resource planning meetings